 Despite the pain and sorrow of the breakup, I was deeply convinced that it was the right decision.

-I want to share with you the questions and thoughts that ultimately helped me make that decision (this isn’t an exhaustive list, but simple questions that truly helped me during this time).
+I want to share with you the questions and thoughts that ultimately helped me make that decision (this isn’t an exhaustive list, but these simple questions truly helped me during this time).

 My prayer is that these questions and thoughts will help you answer the question, “how can I know if he’s the one I should marry?”

 1. Do We Encourage Each Other Spiritually?

 When I took the time to seriously evaluate this question in my relationship, I realized that we really didn’t encourage each other spiritually.
 Unfortunately, his spiritual leadership seemed to lack as the relationship continued progressing.

 He would talk about wanting to make Christ the focus, but couldn’t seem to follow through on making Him a regular part of our lives.
 This became a huge red flag for me and I realized I wanted to marry a man who had the desire to genuinely lead me closer to Christ.
 I just don’t think that this guy desired to do that.

 2. Is Christ the Central Focus in Our Relationship?